Hachem-H/Iridis/docs/Error Handling.md

 # Error Handling
-Errors are an inate part of writing code.
-You cannot write an entire program without encountering at least a place where your program errors out.
-It's just programing goes.
-Unlike other languages where the error is part of the language library (like `std::optional`, or `Result<T>`), error handling and optional values are one, and are built in as parts of the language.
-For example, consider this extremely complicated procedure:
+Errors are an innate part of writing code.
+You cannot write an entire program without having at least one place where your program errors out.
+It's just how programing goes.
+Unlike certain other programming languages, wherein error categories and optional types are included as components of the language's standard library (e.g., `std::optional` or `Result<T, E>`/`Option<T>`), these kinds of types are integrated directly into Iridis as intrinsic elements of the language.
+For the sake of simplicity, both error and optional types are represented as a single type.
+Consider the following highly complicated procedure as an example:

 ```iridis
 DivideNumbers :: proc(a: i32, b: i32) -> i32